Liz Boldon

 Liz Boldon is a Minnesota politician serving as a member of the Minnesota Senate.
-A member of the Democratic Farmer-Labor Party, she represents District 25, which includes much of Rochester and Olmsted County, Minnesota.
+A member of the Democratic-Farmer-Labor Party, she represents District 25, which includes much of Rochester and Olmsted County, Minnesota.

 Early life and education

 Boldon was born in Waterloo, Iowa.
 She earned a Bachelor of Science in Nursing from Allen College and a Master of Science in nursing education from the University of Phoenix.

 Career

 Since 2002, Boldon has worked as a nurse at the Mayo Clinic.

-Boldon was one of 200 activists who were arrested in November 2021 in Washington, D.C., for blocking a sidewalk near the White House at a protest in support of the John Lewis Voting Rights Advancement Act and Freedom to Vote Act, two voting-right bills.
+Boldon was one of 200 activists who were arrested in November 2021 in Washington, D.C., for blocking a sidewalk near the White House at a protest in support of the John Lewis Voting Rights Advancement Act and Freedom to Vote Act, two voting rights bills.
 The demonstration was organized by the League of Women Voters, People For the American Way, and Declaration for American Democracy.
 Boldon was issued a $50 citation, which she paid.